Fleet Focus Access

 Fleet Management aims to provide exceptional customer service while maintaining vehicles and equipment in a safe, dependable, sustainable, and cost-effective manner.

-It is the responsibility of Georgia Tech Fleet Management (GTFM) to ensure that the provisions of the Governor's Office of Planning and Budget (OPB) Policy 10 are accurately reflected in Institute policies and are strictly enforced in a manner to ensure that state vehicles are operated and managed in an effective, efficient, and responsible manner.
-GTFM shall not adopt policies or procedures that are less restrictive than state vehicle fleet policies and procedures but may include additional information assocated with our specific business needs.
-Fleet Management is responsible for inventory accountability and ensuring vehicle management compliance.
+It is the responsibility of Georgia Tech Fleet Management (GTFM) to ensure that the provisions of the Governor's Office of Planning and Budget (OPB) Policy 10 are accurately reflected in Institute policies and are strictly enforced so that all state vehicles are operated and managed in an effective, efficient, and responsible manner.
+GTFM shall not adopt policies or procedures that are less restrictive than state vehicle fleet policies and procedures, but may include additional information associated with our specific business needs.
+GTFM is responsible for inventory accountability and ensuring vehicle management compliance.

 GTFM determines the need for vehicles in the execution of their statutory duties.
 We ensure strict compliance with the standards developed by the Department of Administrative Service's Office of Fleet Management (DOAS OFM).
 Also, GTFM manages the Institute's vehicle fleet in a manner that complies with all policies, rules, and regulations governing the purchase, operation, use, assignment, maintenance, service, repair, and disposal of vehicles.

 How do I...